Best current accounts in Singapore

 - How do current accounts work?

-- What features come with current accounts in Singapore?
+- What features come with the best current accounts in Singapore?

 - What fees are charged with current accounts in Singapore?

-- How can I compare current accounts to find the best one?
+- How can I get the best current account?

 - How do you open a current account in Singapore?